almokhtar8-stack/tdp43-dysfunction-score/docs/rahma_validation_report.md

 * **The Warning:** Index built without decoy sequences and headers shorter than k-mer length 31.
 * **The Reason:** Indexing was performed without providing a genome decoy for mapping accuracy.
 * **The Fix:** Treated as non-fatal warnings for the current successful index.
 Recommended adding the `--decoys` flag for future refinements.
-# Phase 5 & 7 Supplemental Documentation: ML Validation and Robustness

-## Overview
-This document details the machine learning (ML) validation of the TDP-43 dysfunction score and the robustness testing of differential expression thresholds.
-These analyses confirm the stability of the biological signals identified in the primary pipeline.

 ---
 ## Part 2: Script Evolution and Optimization
 The scripts evolved from basic functional versions to robust pipelines.
 These changes were made to improve error handling and environment awareness.